ChenCyan/Space_Compression_Benchmark/README.md

 # Adjustable Spatio-Spectral Hyperspectral Image Compression Network
-This repository contains code of the paper [`Adjustable Spatio-Spectral Hyperspectral Image Compression Network`](https://arxiv.org/abs/2507.23447) submitted to IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (Special Section: Al for Remote Sensing).
+This repository contains code of the paper [`Adjustable Spatio-Spectral Hyperspectral Image Compression Network`](https://arxiv.org/abs/2507.23447) accepted at IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (Special Section: Al for Remote Sensing).
 This work has been done at the [Remote Sensing Image Analysis group](https://rsim.berlin/) by [Martin Hermann Paul Fuchs](https://rsim.berlin/team/members/martin-hermann-paul-fuchs), [Behnood Rasti](https://rsim.berlin/team/members/behnood-rasti) and [Begüm Demir](https://rsim.berlin/team/members/begum-demir).

 If you use this code, please cite our paper given below: